plusnew/router/README.md

       {/* in case the current path does not match any existing routes, the children of NotFound will be displayed */}
       <router.NotFound>No matching route found</router.NotFound>

-      {/* in case the path matched the namespace of a route, but the parameters were not correct the children of Invalid will be display */}
+      {/* in case the path matched the routeName of a route, but the parameters were not correct the children of Invalid will be display */}
       <router.NotFound>No matching route found</router.NotFound>
     </>,
 );